 This is the most common type of food poisoning which affects people in many countries around the world.
-The campylobacter bacteria cause a range of gastrointestinal illnesses as well as food poisoning but it is more commonly known for causing food poisoning.
+The campylobacter bacteria cause a range of gastrointestinal illnesses but it is more commonly known for causing food poisoning.

 Campylobacter food poisoning affects anybody but there are certain groups of people who are particularly vulnerable to this illness.
 These include children, the elderly and anyone who has a weak immune system.

 It occurs as a result of eating foods which have been contaminated by these bacteria.
 These bacteria do not grow within food but are transmitted to the human body via consumption of this food.
 Once there they cause an extremely unpleasant disease.